yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 are contending with each other.
 But there are also scenarios in H2 where resources contend with same priority resources on that same connection.

-Consider a scenario where multiple Javascript resources are being downloaded from a server, all in the same priority.
+Consider a scenario where multiple JavaScript resources are being downloaded from a server, all in the same priority.
 The server can send those resources down in 2 different ways:
 1) Interleave the resources, sending a buffer of each of them.